mach3-software/MaCh3Tutorial/README.md

 ```
 where Test.root is the output of running MCMCTutorial as described [here](#how-to-run-mcmc)

-You can then take the output of running ProcessMCMC which will be called something like <inputName>_Process.root, and make fancier error plots from it using the `GetPostfitParamPlots` app like
+You can then take the output of running ProcessMCMC which will be called something like <inputName>_Process.root, and make fancier error plots from it using the `GetPostfitParamPlots` app like:

 ```bash
 GetPostfitParamPlots Test_Process.root